3 Best Places to Buy Rights to a Song Online

 Since its founding, ASCAP has updated the licenses it offers and how you can access them, including online.

 3. SESAC: Although a smaller PRO, SESAC fiercely represents their member artists’ interests.
-There are about 30,000 artists with 1 million songs available through SESAC’s catalogue, many of which you cannot find licenses for anywhere else.
+There are about 30,000 artists with 1 million songs available through SESAC’s catalog, many of which you cannot find licenses for anywhere else.

 Licenses cover not only popular music, but film and television scores.
 Being a leader in the technology service industry, SESAC is easy to contact online for help.